 - Day 2 / Camp to Annascaul

 - This walk takes you cross the hub of the Dingle Peninsula.
 Following a “Boirín” a Gaelic word meaning small road; that leads you to a col between Corrin and Knockbrack Hills to reach a height of 235 Mtrs.705 Ft.
-From here you will have some remarkable views of Baurtregaum Mountain; which is the highest mountain in the Slieve Mish range and an impressive megalithic fort that sits on the edge on Caherconree Mountain.
+From here you will have some remarkable views of Baurtregaum Mountain; which is the highest mountain in the Slieve Mish range and an impressive megalithic fort that sits on the edge of Caherconree Mountain.
 From here the trail descends gently downwards and eventually offers you some spectacular views across the wildlife sanctuary of lnch Beach.
-It was here that some of the famous “Ryan’s Daughter” movie was filmed.
+It was here that some of the famous “Ryan’s Daughter” movie were filmed.
 Distance: 18.5 km/12.6 miles, Ascent: 460 m/1380 ft Approximate walking time: 5/6 hrs

 - Day 3 / Annascaul to Dingle

 - From Annascaul the trail takes you west to the town of Dingle, along a series of minor roads that meander around the surrounding countryside and open mountains.
 You will have a chance to visit the magnificent ruin of the 16th century Minard Castle and stop off for lunch in the beautiful village of Lispole From Lispole the trail takes you north-west back towards the spine of the Dingle Peninsula.
 From here the views over Dingle Bay are simply awe-inspiring.
 Distance: 22 km/13.7 miles, Ascent: 568 m/1704 ft Approximate walking time: 6/7 hrs

 - Day 4 / Dingle to Dunquin